Mulachara

 The text is written in a dialect that is distinct but shares characteristics with Ardhamagadhi.
 Its dialect has been called Digambara Sauraseni (or Jain Sauraseni) and proposed to reflect the language of ancient Mathura region by Indian scholars.
-Many characteristics of the Mulachara manuscript, as found in Karnataka, share elements of monastic conduct found in Svetambara scriptures.
-Some of the verses of Mulaccara are almost same as those found in Svetambara's Dasavaikalika.
-This suggests the existence of an ancient shared textual tradition between Digambaras and Svetambaras, one that likely split and differentiated later.
+Many characteristics of the Mulachara manuscript, as found in Karnataka, share elements of monastic conduct found in Śvetāmbara scriptures.
+Some of the verses of Mulaccara are almost same as those found in Śvetāmbara's Dasavaikalika.
+This suggests the existence of an ancient shared textual tradition between Digambaras and Śvetāmbara, one that likely split and differentiated later.

 Vasunandin wrote a Sanskrit commentary on the Mulacara, and it is titled Acaravrtti.